mostlytoast/Low-Cost-Mocap/README.md

 ## Dependencies

 The only dependency required is Python 3.12. and has only been tested to be fully working on linux.
-On MacOS only the camera calibration app works due to mac not fully supporting OpenGL, in future I plan on switching to a graphics platform thats better supported.
-Support for windows remains untested but could work if [windows subsystem for linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) is used.
+Unfortunatly, on MacOS, only the camera calibration app works due to mac not fully supporting OpenGL.
+I plan on switching to a more universal graphics platform for future versions.
+Support for windows remains unimplemented as the videoSubsystem needs to be modified to support it.

 ## Running the code